Institute for Human Development

 Project SCOPE (Supporting Children of the OPioid Epidemic) National Training Initiative Accordion Closed

-The Institute of Human Development uses the Extension of Community Health Outcomes (ECHO) model to provide free continuing education using an instructional and case study reflection approach through video conferencing.
+The Institute for Human Development was awarded a grant to organize and lead a series of trainings for individuals interested in learning more about supports for children exposed to substance use.
+IHD used the Extension of Community Health Outcomes (ECHO) model to provide free continuing education using an instructional and case study reflection approach through video conferencing.

-For more information – IHD’s Project SCOPE page.
+For more information, see IHD’s Project SCOPE page.